chiachunho1997/botnana-book/en-us/ethercat-master-tutorial.md

 Therefore, Botnana A2 ships with a built in solution _Botnana Control_.

-Following tips and sites are for in case you do not want to rely on Botnana Control, want to teach yourself EtherCAT, or want to build your own contorl system.
+Following tips and sites are for in case you do not want to rely on Botnana Control, want to teach yourself EtherCAT, or want to build your own control system.

 * Read _IgH EtherCAT Master_ manual.
 The end of this chapter will provide a quick guide for using _IgH EtherCAT Master_.